-All organisations are required to submit with their application a copy of their rules.
+All organisations are required to ensure that their most up-to-date rules are submitted with their application.
 For unincorporated bodies, these rules, as a minimum, must include clauses prohibiting any pecuniary gain for members, how the rules can be changed and the process for liquidating the organisation including the distribution of assets.
 In all instances, the requirements of the IRD must be satisfied.